You don't need experience to make an impact

 The answer we think in response is usually simple; “We don’t know.”

-The Zero Experience lets you find out.
+The Zero Experience will let you find out.
 You’ll try analyzing problems, interviewing industry mentors, designing new solution ideas, leading tightly knit teams of peers, and applying all these skills to your personal goals and growth.

 There is no faster way to grow as a person than to attempt making something worth creating.
 We are here to give you that opportunity in the Zero Experience.